man doing incline dumbbell presses

 There's no doubt about it: the regular barbell and dumbbell bench press is a fantastic exercise for building chest muscles, as millions of lifters have used it to achieve impressive physiques while increasing strength.

-Close grip dumbbell presses are an effective alternative to regular bench presses that target inner pecs and triceps, providing a variation without using cable machines or performing the same exercises over and over again.
+Close-grip dumbbell presses are an effective alternative to regular bench presses that target the inner pecs and triceps, providing variety without using cable machines or repeating the same exercises.

-They are suitable for beginners looking to add variety to their chest training routine while experienced lifters looking to hit inner pecs without repetitively performing one type of exercise are likely to find this exercise effective as well.
+They suit beginners looking to add variety to their chest routine, and experienced lifters who want to hit the inner pecs without repeating the same exercise.

 You can perform it on any type of bench - flat, incline or decline benches are suitable.
 You can even perform this exercise anywhere - perfect if performing just one type of chest exercise without cable machines!

-Although primarily performed as a chest exercise, close grip dumbbell presses also benefit triceps with increased activation from pushing them closer together during pressing motion to increase range of motion and activate more of your triceps muscles.
+Although primarily a chest exercise, close-grip dumbbell presses also benefit the triceps, with increased activation from pushing the dumbbells closer together to increase range of motion and activate more of your triceps.

-Close Grip Dumbbell Press Exercise can also reduce shoulder strain compared to traditional bench press exercises, providing relief for some lifters suffering from shoulder pain.
+The close-grip dumbbell press can also reduce shoulder strain compared to the traditional bench press, providing relief for some lifters with shoulder pain.

-However, for maximum safety it must still be performed correctly in order to lower risk of injury and avoid unnecessary strain or pain during this type of lift.
+However, for maximum safety, you must still perform it correctly to lower injury risk and avoid unnecessary strain or pain during this lift.